 Sometimes internet issues may persist from the provider’s end, wherein your device may show your internet to be working just fine while the reality isn’t quite so.
 In such cases, you may have to restart your Wi-Fi router to see if everything falls back in place.
 Restarting the PC can sometimes do the trick too.

-In case you are still doubtful of your network’s connectivity, you can give some other network a shot.
-Go over to the panel you visited to check your network’s connectivity and join some other connection.
+If you are still unsure about your network’s connectivity, you can try a different network.
+Go to the panel you visited to check your network’s connectivity and join another connection.

-Not to be worried if it’s not your internet at fault with this issue, because there are a couple more fixes you can go through, one of them being resetting Microsoft Store’s Cache.
+Do not worry if your internet is not at fault with this issue because there are a couple more fixes you can go through, one of them being resetting Microsoft Store’s cache.
 The corrupted cache can sometimes prohibit you from installing or updating a particular application on the Microsoft Store, so resetting it just might work.

 - Open the taskbar’s search option and type in it ‘WSReset’.